Jared Goff: 2023 season: Breaking the Lions' playoff victory drought

 In the Wild Card Round against his former team, the Rams, Goff led the Lions to a narrow 24–23 victory to secure their first playoff victory since 1991.
-Goff became one of five quarterbacks in NFL postseason history to produce a game with 275+ passing yards, a completion percentage of 80.0%+ and a passer rating of 120.0+.
+Goff became one of five quarterbacks in NFL postseason history to produce a game with 275+ passing yards, a completion percentage of 80%+, and a passer rating of 120.0+.
 In the Divisional Round against the Buccaneers, Goff completed 30 of 43 passes for 287 yards and directed touchdown drives on three consecutive possessions in the second half en route to a 31–23 victory, moving the Lions one win away from their first Super Bowl appearance in franchise history.
-Against the 49ers in the NFC Championship Game, Goff and the Lions jumped out to a 24–7 lead at halftime.
-However, two key fourth-down incompletions swung the momentum to the 49ers, who scored 27 straight points as the Lions lost on the road, 34–31.
-Goff completed 25-for-41 passes for 273 yards, a touchdown, and zero turnovers.
+Against the 49ers in the NFC Championship Game, Goff and the Lions jumped out to a 24–7 halftime lead.
+However, two key fourth-down incompletions swung the momentum to the 49ers, who scored 27 straight points as the Lions lost on the road 34–31.
+Goff completed 25-for-41 passes for 273 yards, a touchdown, and no turnovers.
 He was ranked 48th by his fellow players on the NFL Top 100 Players of 2024.